viant/mcp/docs/implementer.md

 ) server.Implementer
 ```

-Your implementer should embed `implementer.Base` to leverage common functionality and implement the methods corresponding to the MCP schema you need.
+Your implementer should embed `server.DefaultImplementer` to leverage common functionality and implement the methods corresponding to the MCP schema you need.
 Key methods include:
 - `ListResources` (`resources/list`)
 - `ReadResource` (`resources/read`)
 - `ListTools` (`tools/list`)